Tick tock.....we're restoring the clock

 The clock itself was made by Henry Hindley (1701-1771) of York.
 He was a clock and watchmaker but he also made other instruments including a screw cutting lathe.
 He famously, made the turret clock at York Minster.

-The bell you see at the top of the clocktower was made in London by Lester and Pack of Whitechapel in 1759 and was hung at Wallington in 1760.
-You will also see that it is looking a bit sorry for itself and so, over 250 years later, thanks to a very generous donation of £10,000 made by a Wallington supporter, we are able to begin the first of two phases to restore the beautiful and much-loved clock.
+The bell that resides at the top of the clocktower was made in London by Lester and Pack of Whitechapel in 1759 and was hung at Wallington in 1760.
+It has been looking a bit sorry for itself for quite a while now and so, over 250 years later, thanks to a very generous donation of £10,000 made by a Wallington supporter, we are able to begin the first of two phases to restore the beautiful and much-loved clock.

 The first phase will see the bell and mechanism removed from the tower.
-The bell will come down on Tuesday 22 May and will head to the Midlands to be restored by specialists Soundweld of Loughborough.
-The clock mechanism is coming down on Monday 21 May and will be repaired by Keith Scobie-Youngs (FBHI) from the Cumbria Clock Company in Penrith.
-Visitors are very welcome to come along and see the clock mechanism currently on display in the central hall and during June, Keith will be giving talks to visitors.
-This phase will take approximately 4 weeks to complete, so the scaffolding currently cuddling the front of the clock tower, will be in place into mid/late June.
+The bell came down on Tuesday 22 May and made the journey to the Midlands where it is being restored by specialists Soundweld of Loughborough.
+The clock mechanism was then removed and is being repaired by Keith Scobie-Youngs (FBHI) from the Cumbria Clock Company in Penrith.
+The clock mechanism has been on display in the central hall during most of June, but Keith has now taken it away so the restoration work can begin.
+The scaffolding currently cuddling the front of the clock tower will be in place until the bell is returned and hung once more in the clocktower.

 We will keep you updated with progress so look for website and social media updates.